The Joint (NASDAQ:JYNT) PT Raised to $57.00 at DA Davidson

-The Joint (NASDAQ:JYNT) had its price target raised by equities research analysts at DA Davidson from $54.00 to $57.00 in a research note issued on Wednesday, Stock Target Advisor reports.
-The firm presently has a “buy” rating on the stock.
-DA Davidson’s target price suggests a potential upside of 24.26% from the stock’s current price.
+The Joint (NASDAQ:JYNT) had its price objective boosted by equities research analysts at DA Davidson from $54.00 to $57.00 in a note issued to investors on Tuesday, Benzinga reports.
+The firm currently has a “buy” rating on the stock.
+DA Davidson’s price objective would suggest a potential upside of 13.64% from the company’s previous close.

-Several other research firms also recently weighed in on JYNT.
-Lake Street Capital lifted their price target on shares of The Joint from $35.00 to $60.00 and gave the company a “buy” rating in a research note on Friday, March 5th.
-Maxim Group boosted their price objective on shares of The Joint from $28.00 to $54.00 and gave the stock a “buy” rating in a research note on Friday, March 5th.
-Craig Hallum boosted their price objective on shares of The Joint from $26.00 to $38.00 in a research note on Wednesday, January 6th.
-Zacks Investment Research downgraded shares of The Joint from a “hold” rating to a “sell” rating in a research note on Wednesday, March 24th.
-Finally, B. Riley boosted their price objective on shares of The Joint from $26.00 to $47.00 and gave the stock a “buy” rating in a research note on Thursday, February 25th.
-One investment analyst has rated the stock with a sell rating and five have given a buy rating to the company’s stock.
-The company has a consensus rating of “Buy” and a consensus target price of $46.67.
+JYNT has been the topic of a number of other research reports.
+B. Riley increased their target price on The Joint from $26.00 to $47.00 and gave the company a “buy” rating in a research note on Thursday, February 25th.
+Craig Hallum increased their price objective on The Joint from $26.00 to $38.00 in a research report on Wednesday, January 6th.
+Maxim Group boosted their target price on The Joint from $28.00 to $54.00 and gave the stock a “buy” rating in a research report on Friday, March 5th.
+Lake Street Capital upped their target price on The Joint from $35.00 to $60.00 and gave the stock a “buy” rating in a research note on Friday, March 5th.
+Finally, Zacks Investment Research downgraded shares of The Joint from a “hold” rating to a “sell” rating in a research note on Wednesday, March 24th.
+One research analyst has rated the stock with a sell rating and five have given a buy rating to the stock.
+The Joint currently has a consensus rating of “Buy” and a consensus target price of $46.67.

-Several institutional investors and hedge funds have recently made changes to their positions in JYNT.
-Marshall Wace North America L.P. purchased a new stake in shares of The Joint during the first quarter valued at $47,000.
-Citigroup Inc. grew its holdings in shares of The Joint by 308.9% during the fourth quarter.
-Citigroup Inc. now owns 2,609 shares of the company’s stock valued at $69,000 after buying an additional 1,971 shares during the last quarter.
-The Manufacturers Life Insurance Company purchased a new stake in shares of The Joint during the fourth quarter valued at $226,000.
-Trexquant Investment LP purchased a new stake in shares of The Joint during the fourth quarter valued at $233,000.
-Finally, Rhumbline Advisers grew its holdings in shares of The Joint by 13.5% during the fourth quarter.
-Rhumbline Advisers now owns 11,540 shares of the company’s stock valued at $303,000 after buying an additional 1,371 shares during the last quarter.
+Several institutional investors and hedge funds have recently bought and sold shares of the company.
+Marshall Wace North America L.P. bought a new position in shares of The Joint during the first quarter valued at approximately $47,000.
+Citigroup Inc. raised its holdings in The Joint by 308.9% in the 4th quarter.
+Citigroup Inc. now owns 2,609 shares of the company’s stock worth $69,000 after purchasing an additional 1,971 shares in the last quarter.
+The Manufacturers Life Insurance Company bought a new position in The Joint in the 4th quarter worth $226,000.
+Trexquant Investment LP purchased a new stake in shares of The Joint in the 4th quarter worth about $233,000.
+Finally, Rhumbline Advisers boosted its stake in shares of The Joint by 13.5% during the 4th quarter.
+Rhumbline Advisers now owns 11,540 shares of the company’s stock valued at $303,000 after purchasing an additional 1,371 shares in the last quarter.
 73.05% of the stock is currently owned by hedge funds and other institutional investors.

 About The Joint